clirdlf/ndsa.org/membership/orientation.md

 ## [Update Your NDSA Contacts](#update-your-ndsa-contacts)
 Help us keep your records up to date!
 NDSA membership contacts are the main point of contact if questions arise about the NDSA membership.
 These people also receive emails about the annual Coordinating Committee election and any other official correspondence the NDSA Leadership may have.

 - Contacts provided on the original membership application are added to NDSA’s member database.
-If there are any changes, please use the [**Membership Contact Update Form**](https://forms.gle/C7YiS13xVDfsyM9Z6) to let us know.
+If there are any changes, please use the [**Membership Contact Update Form**](https://forms.gle/C7YiS13xVDfsyM9Z6) ([PDF Preview](/documents/NDSA_MembershipContacts_UpdateForm.pdf)) to let us know.
 You can use this form to add new people as well as let us know who to remove.
 We need to have at least two contacts per organization.

 - If you don’t know who your contacts are please contact ndsa.digipres [at] gmail.com and we will be happy to assist you.